eunos-1128/openstructure/modules/doc/actions.rst

     chain mapping, i.e. are long enough, but could not be mapped to any chem group.
 Depends on --chem-map-seqid-thresh.
 A mapping for each model chain can be enforced by setting it to 0.
+  * "model_cleanup_log": Lists residues/atoms that have been removed in model cleanup process.
+  * "reference_cleanup_log": Same for reference.
+  * "arguments": Dictionary of input arguments.
+  * "log": List of log messages (same as those printed to stderr) as a dictionary with keys "message" and "level".
+  * "ost_version": The OpenStructure version used for computation.
   * "status": SUCCESS if everything ran through.
 In case of failure, the only content of the JSON output will be "status" set to FAILURE and an additional key: "traceback".
-  * "ost_version": The OpenStructure version used for computation.
-  * "model_cleanup_log": Lists residues/atoms that have been removed in model cleanup process.
-  * "reference_cleanup_log": Same for reference.

   Additional keys represent input options.